Ergus/Extrae-rs/Readme.md

 // This instruments all the function scope fn myfunction()
 {
     instrument_function!();
     // Some code

+	// This is a scope to be instrumented automatically
+	{
+		instrument_scope!("MyScope");
+		// Some code
 	}
+}

-// Specifying the function name fn myfunction2()
+// Specifying the function name to show in the trace fn myfunction2()
 {
     instrument_function!("MyFunction2_manual");
     // Some code

+	// This is a scope to be instrumented with a custom value {
+		instrument_scope!("MyScope2");
+		// Some code
+		instrument_update!(10); // Can use any possitive value > 1
 	}

+}

-// Also specify the event number fn myfunction3()
+// Also specify the event number, this is usefull when we want to enforce
+// events numbers to create fancy paraver events filters. fn myfunction3()
 {
     instrument_function!("MyFunction3_manual_value_20", 20);